Aqueum/readable/README.md

 3. Have deletions from detail pages redirect to the list rather than giving a 404
 4. Segregate component-containers more strictly into presentational components and containers
 5. Check 404's cover all instances (currently seeing /randomword as a call for all posts of category randomword) and utilise same 404 with detail props
+6. Move header to App.js so it is only called once..?

 ## I'm not happy with